Sexual Misconduct Policy

 The first priority for any individual should be personal safety and well-being.
 The college encourages all individuals to make a prompt report to law enforcement and/or seek immediate medical treatment in response to an incident in order to address immediate safety concerns and allow for the preservation of evidence and an immediate investigative response.
 The college will help any individual get to a safe place and will provide transportation to the hospital, coordination with law enforcement, and information about the college’s resources and complaint processes.

 B. Campus Reporting Options

-All members of the college community are encouraged to report incidents of sexual misconduct directly to the Title IX Coordinator or via EthicsPoint.
-The college has appointed Amy Hunter, Office for Equity and Inclusion to serve as the Title IX Coordinator.
-Any individual may contact the college’s Title IX Coordinator by phone, email or in person at the following contact information:
+All members of the college community are encouraged to report incidents of sexual misconduct directly to the interim Title IX Coordinator or via EthicsPoint.
+Any individual may contact the college’s interim Title IX Coordinator by phone, email or in person at the following contact information: